dribnet/purvs/README.md

 ### Solar System Clock

-For my clock i have decided to take the solar system as inspiration.

-As a basic concept i will have 3 planets orbiting a sun, each planet will represent a unit of time (hours, minutes, seconds, possibly all the way to years) and their point in the orbit will be based on their time.
+Maeda's clock replica

+I attempted to create the 7th clock as it seemed the most interesting to me.
+The only real difference between mine and his clock is that the minutes and hours are not aligned vertically and are instead side by side